graygnuorg/pound/README.md

 ## What Pound Is Not

-1. __Pound__ is not a Web server: it serves no content itself, it only passes requests and responses back and forth between clients and actual web servers (*backends*).
+1. Although __pound__ is able to [serve static content](#user-content-special-backends), it is not a Web server: its main purpose is to pass requests and responses back and forth between clients and actual web servers (*backends*).
 2. __Pound__ is not a Web accelerator: no caching is done -- every request is passed to a backend server "as is".